mmolari/pypangraph/docs/docs/tutorial4.md

-# paths and core genome synteny
+# Paths and core genome synteny

 In this tutorial we will learn how to visualize paths in a pangraph and to survey changes in core-genome synteny.